eswat2/proto-tailwindcss-clrs/README.md

 - **variants** - _an array of variant names_
 - **skip** - _an array of color names which won't have variants_

+Alternately, you can specify the colors with default values using the following properties:

+- **prefix** - _the prefix string used for all colors_
+- **map** - _an object of base color names & default values_

 The default base colors names where generated from [clrs.cc][clrs-cc].

 **example 1**